-- We will consider the overall control environment and 'tone at the top'. - We will test the design and implementation of controls relating to journals and accounting estimates. - We will make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments. - We will test the appropriateness of journals and adjustments made in the preparation of the Annual Report and Accounts.
-We will use Spotlight data analytics tools select journals for testing, based upon identification of items of potential audit interest. - We will review accounting estimates for biases that could result in material misstatements due to fraud and perform testing on key accounting estimates as discussed above. - We will obtain an understanding of the business rationale of significant transactions that we become aware of that are outside of the normal course of business for the entity, or that otherwise appear to be unusual, given our understanding of the entity and its environment.
+- We will consider the overall control environment and 'tone at the top'; - We will test the design and implementation of controls relating to journals processed by the partner bodies; - We will make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - We will test the appropriateness of journals processed by the partner bodies and adjustments made in the preparation of the Annual Accounts.
+We will use Spotlight data analytics tools to select journals for testing, based upon identification of items of potential audit interest; and - We will obtain an understanding of the business rationale of significant transactions that we become aware of that are outside of the normal course of business for the entity, or that otherwise appear to be unusual, given our understanding of the entity and its environment.